wealthkernel/api-documentation-guides/docs/withdrawals/FAQs.md

 There could be a number of reasons a withdrawal has been rejected:

 - The provided bank account or default bank account is not active.
-- There is already an active withdrawal.
+- The specified portfolio's mandate is not execution only and there is already an active withdrawal.
 - Party's account is not active.
 - There is insufficient balance to fulfil the withdrawal request.